 It should come as no surprise, then, that zinc nickel plating is the preferred metal finishing for automotive and industrial applications.
 Compared to other similar metal finishing options, zinc nickel plating is not only highly durable and sustainable but it’s also affordable, allowing companies to choose a cost-effective high-quality finish.

-When you’re looking for metal finishing services, DeKalb Metal Finishing has you covered.
+When you’re looking for zinc nickel plating services near you, DeKalb Metal Finishing in Indiana has you covered.
 Contact us today at 260-925-1820 to discuss your zinc nickel plating requirements.
 We’ll be more than happy to answer any questions you may have.